lwvmobile/dsd-fme/examples/Example_Usage.md

-## Notice

-These examples will need to be modified to run on the 'lite' branch, or any precompiled Windows binaries released. (i.e. dsd-fme to dsd-fme-lite.exe, -i pulse -o pulse, etc)

 ### Example Usage and Notes!

 `dsd-fme` is all you need to run for pulse input, pulse output, and auto detect for DMR BS/MS, and P25 (1 and 2) .
 To use other decoding methods which cannot be auto detected, please use the following command line switches.
 Make sure to route audio into and out of DSD-FME using pavucontrol and virtual sinks as needed.